-On February 4, 2015, Staples and the Company announced that the companies have entered into a definitive merger agreement (the "Staples Merger Agreement"), under which Staples will acquire all of the outstanding shares of Office Depot and the Company will become a wholly owned subsidiary of Staples (the "Staples Acquisition").
+On February 4, 2015, Staples, Inc. ("Staples") and the Company announced that the companies have entered into a definitive merger agreement (the "Staples Merger Agreement"), under which Staples will acquire all of the outstanding shares of Office Depot and the Company will become a wholly owned subsidiary of Staples (the "Staples Acquisition").
+The Company will survive the Staples Acquisition as a wholly owned subsidiary of Staples.
 Under the terms of the Staples Merger Agreement, Office Depot shareholders will receive, for each Office Depot share held by such shareholders, \$7.25 in cash and 0.2188 of a share in Staples common stock at closing (the "Merger Consideration").
 Each employee share-based award outstanding at the date of the Staples Merger Agreement will vest upon the effective date of the Staples Acquisition.
 Upon the effective date of the Staples Acquisition, employee share-based awards subsequently granted in 2015 will be converted into a contingent right to receive the cash equivalent of the Merger Consideration subject to the same terms and conditions of the corresponding award; provided that performance and vesting periods shall be reduced in duration.
-The transaction has been approved by both companies' Board of Directors and was approved by the Office Depot shareholders at the Company's Annual Meeting of Stockholders held on June 19, 2015.
-The completion of the Staples Acquisition is subject to customary closing conditions including, among others, various regulatory approvals.
-Under the Staples Merger Agreement the Senior Secured Notes will be discharged, redeemed or defeased at the Effective Time of the Staples Acquisition.
-The transaction is expected to close by the end of the calendar year 2015.
-Refer to the Company's definitive proxy statement filed May 18, 2015 for additional information on the transaction.
-We cannot guarantee that the Staples Acquisition will be completed or that, if completed, it will be exactly on the terms as set forth in the Staples Merger Agreement.
-Should the Staples Acquisition not be completed, the Company will continue to be responsible for payment of commitments to c
+The Staples Merger Agreement includes representations, warranties and conditions, including breakup fees payable or receivable under certain conditions if the transaction fails to close.
+Under the Staples Merger Agreement, the Senior Secured Notes will be discharged, redeemed or defeased at the Effective Time of the Staples Acquisition.
+Refer to Liquidity and Capital Resources for additional information.